NilanEkanayake/LaserScanningMicroscope/README.md

 Uses two Optical Pickup Units (or OPU), model HOP-150x, one to hold the sample, the other to scan the sample with a laser.
 Each pickup covers one horizontal axis, while both use the Z axis to focus (bottom pickup for coarse focus, top one for fine focus)

+IMPORTANT: Currently I haven't tuned V2's software properly, so scanned images will have significant warping.
+I'll hopefully have that fixed in a few days.

 Required parts (V2):